 Cons

-- Because of the limited use, it may not be used as often as the other Cricut Easy Press sizes.
+- Due to its limited use, it may not be used as frequently as the other Cricut Easy Press sizes.

-- No timer so you will need to time on your own.
+- No timer, so you will need to time yourself.

-- Only three heat settings so you can’t set a specific temperature.
+- There are only three heat settings, so you can't set a specific temperature.

 Which Cricut EasyPress is Best?